SPECIAL REPORT- Japan's homeless recruited for murky Fukushima clean-up

 "If you started looking at every single person, the project wouldn't move forward.
 You wouldn't get a tenth of the people you need," said Yukio Suganuma, president of Aisogo Service, a construction company that was hired in 2012 to clean up radioactive fallout from streets in the town of Tamura.

-The sprawl of small companies working in Fukushima is an unintended consequence of Japan's legacy of tight labor-market regulations combined with the aging population's deepening shortage of workers.
+The sprawl of small firms working in Fukushima is an unintended consequence of Japan's legacy of tight labor-market regulations combined with the aging population's deepening shortage of workers.
 Japan's construction companies cannot afford to keep a large payroll and dispatching temporary workers to construction sites is prohibited.
-As a result, smaller businesses step into the gap, promising workers in exchange for a cut of their wages.
+As a result, smaller firms step into the gap, promising workers in exchange for a cut of their wages.

 Below these official subcontractors, a shadowy network of gangsters and illegal brokers who hire homeless men has also become active in Fukushima.
 Ministry of Environment contracts in the most radioactive areas of Fukushima prefecture are particularly lucrative because the government pays an additional $100 in hazard allowance per day for each worker.